GavinZhuLei/vue-form-making/README.md

 ## Business license

-If you want to use vue-form-making source code in non-open source sites, projects and applications, you need to purchase [commercial license](http://form.xiaoyaoji.cn/pricing).
+If you want to use vue-form-making source code in non-open source sites, projects and applications, you need to purchase [Commercial license](http://form.xiaoyaoji.cn/pricing).